kyrelldixon/kyrelldixon.github.io/_posts/2018-06-15-Ad-Analysis.md

 ```

                  precision    recall  f1-score   support

               0       0.93      0.97      0.95       146
               1       0.97      0.93      0.95       154

     avg / total       0.95      0.95      0.95       300

     [[141   5]
      [ 11 143]]

+It turns out that the accuracy was actually worse.
+This is likely due to the fact that there were very few columns to begin with so having more data was better than less in this case.
+This could also be due to the fact that the dataset isn't based on real world data.

 ## K-Nearest Neighbors

 ```python
 knn = KNeighborsClassifier()